bluesky-social/atproto/README_WAVERLY.md

 make deps
 make build

+# Check that the tree is still clean
+git status
+# nothing to commit, working tree clean

 # For each of the package you want to publish, run the corresponding line.
 # You do not need to publish them all.
 # Use `prerelease`, `patch`, `minor` or `major` to suit your needs